Deciding On The Right Layout For Your Brochure Design

 Design Can Make Or Break A Brochure

-The Purpose Of The Brochure
+Define The Purpose Of The Brochure

 Before designing the brochure, you need a clear idea of what purpose it’s going to serve.
-Which specific segment of your target audience are you tailoring your brochure to?
-What is the call to action that you want to lead them to?
+Based on this you should then answer a few questions:

 Or if you’re trying to drive website traffic, you can include a custom URL so that you can measure the traffic your brochure generates.
 Or to make it even simpler for customers to take an action, you can add a QR code that customers can scan and navigate to the website.

 Your Brochure’s Text Copy & Content